 Wairau River

 The famous Wairau River Cellar Door and Restaurant is one of Marlborough’s prime wine destinations.
-Not only can you enjoy a delicious lunch within an outdoor seating, but also a wine tasting to learn more about the origins and history of the place.
-My favourite happened to their 2019 Wairau River Rosé, which displayed notes of raspberry and strawberry.
+Not only can you enjoy a delicious lunch in an outdoor seating area, but also a wine tasting to learn more about the origins and history of the place.
+My favourite was their 2019 Wairau River Rosé, which displayed notes of raspberry and strawberry.

 Bladen Wines